Udayendu/vmugdemo02/README.md

 ### Software support

-- ansible-2.10.4
+- ansible-3.1.0
 - pyvmomi-7.0.1
 - pywinrm-0.4.1

 ## Deployment Guide:

+### To deploy the windows server, use the below command:

+  $ ansible-playbook -i inventory dcwindemo.yaml --tags "deploy"

-### To deploy the windows server & do the guest customization, use the below command:
+### To do the guest os customization, use the below command:

-  $ ansible-playbook -i inventory dcwindemo.yaml --tags "deploy,guestoscustom"
+  $ ansible-playbook -i inventory dcwindemo.yaml --tags "guestoscustom"

 ### To update the windows for security, critical, and rollup updates: